 - Introduced competitively-priced Advance tickets and made more of our seats available for reservation in advance.

 - Replaced the engines on our high speed diesel trains which ensure they are more reliable, quiet, efficient and environmentally friendly.

-- Improved our mobile site to make it easier to find important information.
+- Improved our mobile site and launched our own app to make it easier to find important information.